Romfs: Technical details

 ROMFS stores files sequentially in contiguous blocks.

 The description of the filesystem layout is documented in the Linux kernel source tree and can be accessed through the LXR romfs.rst.

 ROMFS does not store modification dates or UNIX-like permissions.

 Limitations

 ROMFS works on data aligned to 16 byte boundaries, yet most hardware works on data aligned to 1024 byte boundaries.
 As a result, the file system must be padded.

+ROMFS only works on block devices only and cannot interface with Memory Technology Device for addressing physical ROMs (i.e. EEPROMs, flash memory) directly.
+The user must supply a device driver that presents the ROM as a block device.